mika-archived/centoria/README.md

 # Centoria

-Centoria - alias manager for macOS and Linux.
+Centoria - function manager for macOS and Linux.

 ## Usage